msignorini/TrendMicro-Lab/c1-eks/README.md

 ![eks_1](images/eks_1.png)

 In the networking step select the VPC which were created by CloudFormation, in other words the one with the name starting with `eks-net-01`.
 Do the same for the Security Group.
-For `Cluster endpoint access` select `Public and private`.
+For `Cluster endpoint access` select `Public and private` if you have used the first VPC CloudFormation template or `Public Only` if you have used the second VPC CloudFormation template.
 Leave all the other parameters as default and create the cluster.

 ![eks_2](images/eks_2.png)